prestonmasseyblake/PantryNodeProgress/README.md

 - ran scrums as scrum leader and reported progress to class during class standups
 ### Sprint 3 (April 4 - 17):
 - created the first interaction login between the frontend and the backend application using axios http request client as well as useState and useEffect hook https://github.com/ChicoState/PantryNode/pull/101
+- reviewed and accepted multiple pull requests so that they coudl be merged into main
 - ran scrums as scrum leader and reported progress to class during class standups
 ### Sprint 4 (April 18 - May 1):
 - update the frontend readme to reflect dependencies as well as page structure (https://github.com/ChicoState/PantryNode/pull/220)
+- reviewed and accepted multiple pull requests so that they coudl be merged into main
 ### Sprint 5 (May 2 - 15):
 - worked with Mike to get CORS headers working allowing the frontend to talk to the backend (https://github.com/ChicoState/PantryNode/issues/120)